This post was first published in 2010, and rewritten/updated in 2016.

 - Consider charging extra for a “rush job” – if they want it by Monday, they’ll probably be happy to pay you more for working a weekend.

 Confession time.
 I only tend to sign contracts when I’m working with a bigger business.
 The bulk of my work is with individual editors of various websites and blogs, and I trust them to pay what we’ve agreed by email.
+If it’s a large piece of work, or if they’re a new client, I often ask for half up front.

 But… it is good practice, for many reasons, to have a contract.
 If nothing else, it makes you look more professional.
+Your contract doesn’t need to be anything fancy: try the template in the “Further Reading” section below.

 Step #7: Sending Invoices and Getting Paid